Marissa-Perry/Chemical-Cartography-of-Milky-Way-Galaxy/README.md

 </p>

 * Collaborative project with Paige Keating, Urvi Thakurdesai, and Carolina Navarrete at the University of Texas at Austin within the Freshman Research Initiative (FRI) White Dwarf Stars group !
-* Translated methods with Gaia DR3 used by Dr. Keith Hawkins at UT Austin (Hawkins 2022, https://doi.org/10.48550/arXiv.2207.04542) in seeing if chemical cartography with APOGEE could also reveal a spiral structure in the metallicity of the Milky Way Galaxy.
+* Translated methods with Gaia DR3 used by Dr. Keith Hawkins at UT Austin (Hawkins 2022, https://doi.org/10.48550/arXiv.2207.04542) in seeing if chemical mapping with APOGEE could also reveal a spiral structure in the metallicity of the Milky Way Galaxy.
 * Our sample includes the chemical compositions of OBAF-type stars given by APOGEE and their positions within the thin galactic disk given by Gaia DR3.

 ## Presented Work at UT Austin FRI White Dwarf Stars Group Meeting (November, 2022)